by Tim Gilmore, 3/25/2016

 117 East 2nd was no exception.
 The more rooms could be cut into the house, the more cheap weekly rent could be collected as the district declined.

-By the time Ottis Toole grew up in Springfield, sexually abused by his father and neighbors, his brothers Vernon and Howell beating him, his sisters Drusilla and Arzetta dressing him in little girl’s clothes, dozens of Springfield’s loveliest old structures had become dosshouses.
+By the time Ottis Toole grew up in Springfield, sexually abused by his father and neighbors, his brothers Vernon and Howell beating him, his sister Drusilla dressing him in little girl’s clothes, dozens of Springfield’s loveliest old structures had become dosshouses.

 By the time Toole began dressing as a woman and prostituting himself on Main Street, 1970s, by the time Toole met Henry Lee Lucas at a downtown homeless shelter—Henry who would murder Toole’s young niece Becky—and took him home to sleep with him, Springfield had become a prototypically Southern Gothic Hieronymus Bosch circle of Hell.